1. Should I take Beli for Men even if I don't have sperm issues?

 First, congrats to you!
 And second, you should absolutely both start taking prenatal vitamins.
 If a baby is the plan at any time in the next few years, the time to start is now.

 Prenatals need a little time to do their job properly, and the recommended window is between six to three months before you hope to conceive.
-Key micronutrients are linked to the processes that drive conception in both men and women, and a good prenatal vitamin will ensure that both partners are getting exactly what they need to optimize their fertility.
-For women, the right nutrients can reduce the chances of miscarriage, trigger ovulation, and improve egg quality.
-For men, they help ensure optimal sperm quality across every parameter.
+Key micronutrients are linked to the processes that drive preconception health in both men and women, and a good prenatal vitamin will ensure that both partners are getting exactly what they need to support your health.

-4. How quickly does Beli for Men begin improving sperm and boosting fertility?
+4. How quickly does Beli for Men support sperm health?

-For Beli to do its thing, men should begin taking it at least three months before they hope to conceive with a partner.
+For Beli to do its thing, men should begin taking it at least three months.
 That’s because while men produce millions of sperm every day, the maturation process takes about three months.
-A man’s health during this timeframe directly influences the quality of that developing sperm.
-You want to ensure you’re getting all the right nutrients during this time to help ensure that sperm motility, morphology, and other parameters indicating sperm quality are optimized.
+A man’s health during this timeframe can influence the quality of that developing sperm.
+You want to ensure you’re getting all the right nutrients during this time to fuel healthy sperm.
+We recommend you talk with your doctor if you have concerns about your sperm.

 6. Can I take Beli if we’re going through fertility treatments/IVF?

-If you’re undergoing fertility treatments or IVF, yes, you can take Beli.
+If you’re undergoing fertility treatments or IVF, yes, you can take Beli (always talk to your doctor first!).
 And more to the point, both you and your partner should.
-Here’s the bottom line — stronger, healthier sperm means a better chance of a successful conception.
-While there are a lot of reasons for poor sperm quality, research is clear that lifestyle and nutrition can play a significant role in turning that around.
+Here’s the bottom line — stronger, healthier sperm is a natural way to help support conception health.
+While there are a lot of reasons for poor sperm quality, research is clear that lifestyle and nutrition can support your fertility health.
 In addition to minimizing stress, eating a nutritious diet, exercising regularly, and getting more sleep, rounding things out with key nutrients is smart.